loopwerk/loopwerk.io/content/articles/2025-10-25-side-projects.md

 Fast forward to 2020.
 The itch returned, and I embarked on a new adventure: [critical-notes.com](https://www.critical-notes.com).
 I started with Svelte and Firebase, eventually evolving the stack to SvelteKit and Django by late 2021.
 My day job was firmly rooted in iOS app development, making this side project a completely different kind of experience.
 I loved working on this site.

 Then came 2023.
 I decided to [pivot professionally](/articles/2025/thoughts-on-apple/) and return to the open web.
-My new project involved a SvelteKit frontend and a Django backend: the exact same technologies powering Critical Notes.
+My new client's project involved a SvelteKit frontend and a Django backend: the exact same technologies powering Critical Notes.
 "Brilliant!"
 I thought.
 "I can leverage my side project knowledge at work, and vice versa!"

 Oh, how quickly we forget the lessons of the past.